TakeprofitTechnology/ReleaseNotes/Risk profiling panel.md

 # Risk profiling panel

+## Version 2026.5.14.519 (21 May, 2026)
+### Changes
+* Case register has been fixed for some UI elements.
+* Fixed the bug with Balances&Equities chart not adjusted as per specified sorting.

 ## Version 2026.3.20.303 (24 April, 2026)
 ### Features
 * Risk profiling panel UI has been redesigned.